High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: A crash course in random matrix theory

 hence leading to

 with $Z = \int \dd \lambda' \exp{-g(\lambda')}$.
 Substituting it back into Eq.~\eqref{eq:entropy_GOE} finally gives

-This entropic factor is consequently of order $\exp{-N}$ meaning that it can be dropped out compared to the energetic contribution when $N \rightarrow +\infty$.
-So, all in all, we have found that the probability density of $\rho_N$ is
+This entropic factor is consequently of order $N$ in the exponential meaning that it can be dropped out compared to the energetic contribution in $N^2$ when $N \rightarrow +\infty$.
+All in all, we have found that the probability density of $\rho_N$ is

 This has the form of a large-deviation principle -- a natural thermodynamic result as $\rho_N$ is a macroscopic observable.
-It is interesting to remark that contrary to the usual thermodynamic expression in which there is a $N$ in front of the intensive free-energy, we have got an $N^2$.
+It is interesting to remark that, contrary to the usual thermodynamic expression in which there is a $N$ in front of the intensive free-energy, we have got an $N^2$.
 The reason is that the temperature of the associated physical system is very small $T=1/N$.